Search This Blog

 1. Love Will Tear Us Apart by Joy Division 1979

-Why start with this song?
-On Friday night I went to the Palais Theatre to see Peter Hook and band perform "Unknown Pleasures" the first Joy Division album.
+Back in 2010, I went to the Palais Theatre in St. Kilda to see Peter Hook and his band perform "Unknown Pleasures" the first Joy Division album.
 This song was worth the price of admission alone!.
-I've never been a big Joy Division fan but I can remember the first time I heard this song.
-I was a mod in in the early 80's and at a gathering, Graham, then editor of Start fanzine played this song.
+I've never been a big Joy Division fan back in my younger days but I can remember the first time I heard this song.
+I was a Mod in the early 80's and at a gathering, Graham, then editor of Start fanzine played this song.
 It blew me away it was just so powerful.
-Amongst all the songs played at Mod parties this song always seem to get played.
-It was part of the soundtrack of our lifes in Melbourne.
+Amongst all the songs played at Mod parties, this song always seemed to get played.
+It was part of the soundtrack of our lives in Melbourne.

-Later when I became a DJ at places like Barbarella's, Beehive and the Lizard Lounge Lounge I this stayed on my playlists.
+Later when I became a DJ at places like Barbarella's, Beehive, and the Lizard Lounge Lounge this record stayed on my playlists.